ebrugulec/business-meeting-phrases/README.md

 - We should plan the next meeting soon.
 Can we find a time that works for everyone?
 Please let me know your availability.
 - Let's set the date and time for the next meeting.
 Can you check your schedule and let me know if [date and time] works for you?

-## How do you say in a meeting that someone misunderstood you?
+## How do you say in a meeting that someone misunderstood you? :gun:

 - I think there was a misunderstanding.
 Let me clarify...
 - That's not quite what I had in mind.